Difference Between Priest And Pastor

 • Varied Ordination Practices: Ordination practices among Protestant churches differ significantly.
 Some denominations have a highly structured ordination process, while others have a more informal approach.
 The authority of the pastor is often understood as derived from the congregation's call and affirmation rather than a hierarchical structure.

-• Emphasis on the Priesthood of all Believers: Many Protestant churches emphasize the "priesthood of all believers," meaning that all Christians are considered equally called to serve God.
+• Emphasis on the Priesthood of all Believers: Many Protestant churches underline the "priesthood of all believers," meaning that all Christians are considered equally called to serve God.
 While the pastor holds a leadership position, this concept emphasizes the shared responsibility of all members in the church's mission.

 Key Differences Summarized: A Comparative Table